biotaphy/biotaphy.github.io/results_package.md

 # Results Package
-The Biotaphy results package includes all of the single and multi-species analyses performed for a particular project in a zip file download.
+The BiotaPhy results package includes all of the single and multi-species analyses performed for a particular project in a zip file download.
 Other than map base layers, the entire package is self-contained and does not require an internet connection.
 An example results package for the public Heuchera project can be downloaded from http://client.lifemapper.org/dl/heuchera_demo.zip.
-User packages can be retrieved from the Biotaphy web UI at http://client.lifemapper.org/biotaphy.
+User packages can be retrieved from the BiotaPhy web UI at http://client.lifemapper.org/biotaphy.
 Completed projects are listed in the left side panel and when they are selected a "Download Results Package" button will allow you to retrieve the package.
 Download the demo package, or a user package, and unzip the file on your local